unixyhuang/unixyhuang.github.io/_pages/about.md

 ### 🤓 Research Interests
 My current research interests include but are not limited to:
-- Artificial Intelligence of Things
+- AI for IoT
 - Edge AI Service
-- Security and Privacy
+- Security & Privacy

 ### 📧 Contacts
 If you are willing to share some interesting thoughts about life and research, please feel free to contact me: